omnixtar/omnixtar.github.io/djson/index.md

 Underlying decentralised full stack programming is an extension of the Bitcoin address, which is derived from the hash of a public key, to be used as a user identifier.
 The generalisation of the hash of public key as user identifier is a breakthrough in decentralised computing, as previous frameworks based on blockchains or cryptocurrencies are heavily monopolised by miners.

 A user may claim the same identity with different hash identifiers as long as they can prove the chain of identities by verifying ciphers using the private key for each of the identities.

+#### Jekyll

+Jekyll in a nutshell is like a pure front end MVC framework, so that mega websites like GitHub will feel safe to provide pseudo MVC features to its users, in this case, primarily programmers.

+Jekyll is the default markdown document parser on GitHub, which is very powerful, but unfortunately has some rather confusing documentation and not so easy to debug.